qlands/FormShare/README.md

 # Press Alt+Shit+3 to show the line numbers in Nano

-Edit line 7: Change the root password from "my_secure_password" to your password Edit line 76: Change the root password from "my_secure_password" to the same password of line 8 Edit line 77: Change the admin user name (optional) Edit line 78: Change the admin user password from "my_secure_password" to your password Edit line 79: Change the admin email address
+Edit line 7: Change the root password from "my_secure_password" to your password Edit line 74: Change the root password from "my_secure_password" to the same password of line 7 Edit line 75: Change the admin user name (optional) Edit line 76: Change the admin email address
+Edit line 77: Change the admin user password from "my_secure_password" to your password

 # Save the file with Ctlr+o Enter .
 Exit with Ctrl+x

 # Install Apache Server